 Lauren Kuykendall is an associate professor in Mason’s Department of Psychology.
 Her research focuses on understanding the activities and malleable characteristics that promote worker well-being.
 She received her Ph.D. in Industrial-Organizational Psychology from Purdue University in 2015.
 Read more about Lauren’s research.

-Jim is a Fellow of the American Psychological Association Divisions of General, Clinical, and Health Psychology, a Fellow of the Association for Psychological Science, and a former member of the Examination Committee of the Association of State and Provincial Psychology Boards.
-He has published many journal articles and book chapters and is co-editor of Psychopathology: Foundations for a Contemporary Understanding and Social Psychological Foundations of Clinical Psychology and editor of Subjective Well-Being and Life Satisfaction.
-Since his retirement from Mason in 2011, Jim has traveled extensively internationally for conferences, lectures, workshops, and classroom teaching – mainly in countries where clinical psychology is an evolving scientific discipline and profession, such as the former communist-bloc countries of Eastern Europe.
-Read more about Jim’s research.
+He has been a visiting professor at Klaipeda University in Lithuania; the Free University in Berlin, Germany; and Sigmund Freud University in Vienna, Austria.
+Maddux is a Fellow of the American Psychological Association Divisions of General, Clinical, and Health Psychology; a Fellow of the Association for Psychological Science; and a former member of the Examination Committee of the Association of State and Provincial Psychology Boards.
+He is co-editor (with Barbara Winstead) of Psychopathology: Foundations for a Contemporary Understanding (now in its 6th edition), co-editor (with June Tangney) of Social Psychological Foundations of Clinical Psychology, and editor of Subjective Well-Being and Life Satisfaction: A Social Psychological Perspective (now in its 2nd edition).
+Since his retirement from Mason in 2011, he has traveled extensively internationally for conferences, lectures, workshops, and classroom teaching – mainly in countries where clinical psychology is an evolving scientific discipline and profession, such as the former communist-bloc countries of Eastern Europe.
+Read more about his research and visit his website.

 Julie received her B.A. in Psychology and English from the College of William and Mary, and her M. Ed. in College Student Personnel Administration from James Madison University.
 She holds a certificate of non-profit administration from Duke University and received her Ph.D. in College Personnel Administration at the University of Maryland, College Park, with a concentration in leadership development.
 Read more about Julie’s research.